Skip to content

 Transitive Verb and Intransitive Meaning

-Transitive verbs are verbs that require a direct object to complete their meaning.
-In a sentence with a transitive verb, the action of the verb is performed on the object.
-For example, in the sentence “She bought a book,” the verb “bought” is transitive because it requires a direct object (a book) to complete its meaning.
+Transitive verbs are action verbs that require a direct object to complete their meaning.
+For example, in the sentence “She ate the apple,” the verb “ate” is transitive because it requires a direct object (the apple) to make sense.
 Without the direct object, the sentence would be incomplete.

 In contrast, intransitive verbs do not require a direct object to complete their meaning.
-These verbs express actions or states that do not transfer to an object.
 For example, in the sentence “He sleeps,” the verb “sleeps” is intransitive because it does not require a direct object.
-The action of sleeping does not transfer to any object in this sentence.
+The verb stands alone and conveys a complete thought without needing anything else.

 Download and Print transitive verb and intransitive meaning Listed below